Types of Sleep Apnea Surgery

 Underdeveloped jaws are one of the most common causes of obstructive sleep apnea.
 If your jaws didn’t grow properly as a child they can impact your airway when you’re older.
 In order to open up the airway we need to surgically reposition your jaws.

-Maxillomandibular advancement surgery (MMA) is another common type of surgery for treating sleep apnea.
+Maxillomandibular advancement surgery (MMA) is another common type of sleep apnea surgery.
 During this procedure, the surgeon moves your upper and lower jaws forward.
 This in turn opens up the airway.

 MMA surgery is usually performed in an operating room under general anesthesia.
 Once your jaws are repositioned they will be held in place by titanium plates and screws.
 Braces will also be placed on your teeth to help maintain the alignment of your bite.